-Still, one must ask again whether expressive gestures could be codes for (gesture-free) English words - for if this were the case the import of our conclusion would be affected (it would just show that there are gestural codes for expressive words, not necessarily irreducibly gestural expressive).
+Still, one must ask again whether expressive gestures could be codes for (gesture-free) English words - for if this were the case the import of our conclusion would be affected (it would just show that there are gestural codes for expressive words, rather than irreducibly gestural expressives).
 Unlike most of the other gestures we considered in this piece, the cases of expressive gestures we studied might be conventionalized, at least in part.
 Still, we believe that some of them have iconic-like implications that might not be so easy to translate very concisely.
-In particular,
+In particular, HANDICAPPED-HAND is indicative of a particular kind of disability (one that affects the body), rather than something more general, and one might try to modulate the gesture to determine if more precise iconic implications can be obtained.
+This is something we leave for future research.